elecfreaks/pxt-esp8266iot/README.md

 ## Basic usage

-1. Open [Microsoft PXT/microbit](https://pxt.microbit.org) and new a project
+1. Open [Microsoft Makecode/microbit](https://pxt.microbit.org) and create a new project
 2. Search and add the `ESP8266` package
 3. Use the `ESP8266` drawer in the editor to drag out and arrange the blocks
 4. Click `Download` to move your program to the micro:bit